American Psycho (film): Music

 The Huey Lewis and the News (pictured) song "Hip to Be Square" appears in the film.

 American Psychos soundtrack features licensed 1980s pop music from a variety of artists, including David Bowie, Phil Collins, the Cure, the Mediæval Bæbes, New Order, Robert Palmer and Eric B. & Rakim.
 Due to the film's controversial nature, obtaining the rights proved difficult.
 Though the production was able to obtain the rights to all necessary songs, Whitney Houston refused to allow the use of her performance of "The Greatest Love of All", so an orchestral arrangement had to be used instead.
 The Huey Lewis and the News song "Hip to Be Square" appears in the film and was intended to be on the soundtrack album, but was removed, forcing Koch Records to recall approximately 100,000 copies.
 Koch Records president Bob Frank said that the removal was due to Huey Lewis objecting to the film's violence, but in 2013, Lewis said Frank's story was "completely made up".
 Lewis's manager Bob Brown said that "Hip to Be Square" was included on the album without their permission, which he speculated was a publicity stunt.

 The original score was composed by Welsh musician and Velvet Underground co-founder John Cale, who also scored I Shot Andy Warhol, alongside M.J.
 Mynarski.
 Cale joined because, like I Shot Andy Warhol, he found Harron's script intelligent.
 He composed in his studio using a sampler and sent the music file to someone who turned it into a composition and hired musicians to record it.
 Harron described Cale's work as "a soulful, even melancholy sound to complement the soundtrack's poppy brightness".
 Cale was uninvolved with the selection of licensed music and sound mixing, though, for one scene that Harron wanted to be unsettling, he suggested using animal noises, like the tapes of rabbits screaming that the Federal Bureau of Investigation used against the Branch Davidians during the Waco siege.
 The soundtrack album was released on April 4, 2000.

-The soundtrack functions as both a period reference and a narrative device, with Bateman’s upbeat analyses of popular music juxtaposed against scenes of escalating tension.
-Critics have commented that this contrast underscores the dissonance between Bateman’s cultivated public persona and his private impulses, demonstrating how cultural consumption becomes another performance of identity.
-The film uses these musical interludes not only to establish setting but also to heighten the satirical tone, framing Bateman’s commentary as a reflection of the superficial values that dominate his social environment.